 You might feel that the home buying process is quite complicated, with many boxes to tick and reams of paperwork to sign.
 Even something fairly straightforward like the conveyancing process can drag on for weeks, if not months.

-So why would you want to add future steps and insist on having a RICS home survey?
+So why would you want to add future steps and insist on having one of the many available RICS home surveys carried out?
 The answer is quite simple.

 While you don’t have to pay for a property survey, getting the right one for your property can save you time and money, and might even help you decide to walk away from a property.

 What is RICS

 The Royal Institution of Chartered Surveyors (or RICS) has a broad reach and a global membership.
 They estimate over 125,000 people have either taken a course or are currently attending one.

 In short, If you’re buying, selling or develop land in any way, RICS is behind the high standards that professionals work too.
 As a home buyer you likely to come into contact with a RICS professional if you’re having a property valued, surveyed or doing something complicated with planning.

 Of course, their membership offers a wide range of services, most of which are commercial.